catrincm/truthandsemantics-website/content/event/truthmaking/index.md

 ---

-This workshop is hosted by the ERC-Starting Grant ['Truth and Semantics' (TRUST 803684)](/) at the University of Bristol directed by Johannes Stern in collaboration with Dr. Johannes Korbmacher (University of Utrecht).
+This workshop is hosted by the ERC-Starting Grant ['Truth and Semantics' (TRUST 803684)](/) at the University of Bristol directed by Johannes Stern in collaboration with Johannes Korbmacher (University of Utrecht).

 ### Confirmed Speakers
 - Michael Glanzberg (Rutgers)